Skip to main content

 A Specification Project must engage in a successful Release Review at the end of each Release Cycle.

-The final build of the Specification Version’s artifacts must be delivered to the PMC and Specification Committee before the start of the Release Review.
+The Specification Version’s final artifacts must be delivered to the PMC and Specification Committee before the start of the Release Review.
 The final build may be staged before the start of the review, but must not be distributed as an official release until the Release Review is successfully completed.

 A Release Review concludes successfully with approval from the PMC and EMO, and approval by a Super-majority of the Specification Committee.

-With approval, the Specification Project must release the final build of the artifacts of the Specification Version.
+With approval, the Specification Project must release the final artifacts of the Specification Version.

 Ratification

-With the approval of the Specification Committee by a Super-majority, a Specification Version is Ratified and the associated artifacts can be promoted and distributed by the Specification Committee as a Final Specification.
+With the approval of the Specification Committee by a Super-majority, a Specification Version can be promoted and distributed by the Specification Committee as a Final Specification.

-All Specification Versions referenced by a Ratified Final Specification must themselves be Ratified.
+All Specification Versions referenced by a Final Specification must themselves be Final Specifications.
 The Release Review for prerequisite Specification Versions may be run concurrently with the Release Review for a referenced Specification Version.

 Exceptions